Billy Ayre: Hartlepool United

-Ayre played in over one hundred league games and score 27 goals for Hartlepool.
-He made his debut for Pools on 13 August 1977, in a 3–0 defeat at Grimsby Town in the League Cup.
+Ayre played over one hundred league games for Hartlepool, scoring 27 goals.
+He made his debut for the club on 13 August 1977, in a 3–0 League Cup defeat at Grimsby Town.
 He made his league debut seven days later in a 2–1 home defeat to Torquay United.
 He was the club's top scorer in an ever-present season with the club, 1977–78, with thirteen goals, which assisted in his being named as the Supporters' Player of the Year.
 In 2008, Ayre was posthumously named United's "Player of the 1970s".

 In Ayre's second season at Hartlepool, 1978–79, he made 42 league appearances and scored five goals.
 In 1979–80, he made 43 league appearances and score nine goals.
 In his final season at the club, 1980–81, he made ten league appearances and scored one goal before he was sold to Halifax Town.
 He played against Hartlepool in Halifax's visit to Victoria Park later in the season.